-Are you considering changes to your plans for marketing a home décor business in 2021?
-The home décor market is currently booming.
-An effect of the pandemic is that we are spending more time at home.
+Are you considering changes to your plans for marketing a home décor business in 2023?
+The home décor market continues with stable growth following an unprecedented boom during the pandemic.
 We are thinking more than ever about how we inhabit our homes.
-As a result, we’re seeing an increased activity and growth in the sector, with more people shopping for home décor products online, taking an interest in DIY or getting the professionals in for planning interior and garden design and renovation projects.
+As a result, we’re seeing sustained activity and growth in the home furnishings sector, with more people shopping for home decor products online, taking an interest in DIY or getting the professionals in for planning interior and garden design and renovation projects.

 Streamlined e-commerce to meet changes in demand

 There has also been a major shift in consumer behaviour.
-The impact of Covid-19 has led retailers to search out new ways to reach consumers.
-Lockdown closed an essential channel for trade and the online marketplace became more competitive.
-High street shopping has declined as stores closed due to restrictions, or preference increased for shopping from home.
-Whilst a small proportion of home retail outlets, such as DIY stores and garden centres, have remained open as essential businesses, many independent companies have sought to reach customers by increasing e-commerce trade.
+Lockdown saw the reduction of an essential channel for trade and the online marketplace became more competitive.
+High street shopping has declined as stores closed due to restrictions, or preference increased for shopping from home and many independent companies have sought to reach customers by increasing e-commerce trade.

 In this blog post, Fiona Mostyn of My Deco Marketing, analyses and shares insights into the changes in our industry over the past year.
 She investigates some of the data that has emerged about e-commerce and market trends for the home décor market, why and how people are shopping today and what they are buying.
 Finally, Fiona shares tips on how to reach new customers if you are a member of the home décor community.

 – To accommodate more time spent at home